Joe-Collins-1986/muscle-map/README.md

    - Set 2 colours dependant on background colour.
    - Link to plan page.
 * Footer:
    - Fix location on page to promote social media and drive traffic to gym and personal training.
+   - Anchor links functional to external sites.
 (Not linked up to specific accounts due to this being a fictional client).
    - Responsive to all device sizes.

 ### Index Page
 * Hero image & content:
    - Set absolute position to not be pushed down by hamburger menu.
    - Zoom animation.

 ### Exercise/Muscle Pages
 * Title and header image:
    - Responsive, rearrange to be appropriate to screen size.
 * External links:
    - Link to appropriate section of external website using the websites appropriate ID as determined using Web Developer.
 * Link to YouTube:
    - Open YouTube as external link.
-No requirement to embed and mute as the video will be the sole reason to utile link.
+No requirement to embed and mute as the video will be the sole reason to watch instructional video.
-   - Open all external links on separate tab and add aria labels to detail their purpose.
+   - Open all external links on separate tab and add aria-labels to detail their purpose.

 ### Plan Page
 * Title and header image:
    - Animate arrow icons in the title to flash upon opening page to help direct users below the header image.